alxhilario/ota-data-task/README.md

 # OTA Data Task

-This project is designed to ingest, process, and analyze COVID-19 data from the JHU CSSE repository using a combination of Dagster, dlt, and dbt.
+This project is designed to ingest, process, and analyze [COVID-19 data from the JHU CSSE repository](https://github.com/CSSEGISandData/COVID-19/tree/master) using a combination of Dagster, dlt, and dbt.

 ## Running the Project

 To run the project, follow these steps:

-1. **Create a .env file containing the database credentials**:
+1. **Create a .env file in the project root directory containing the database credentials**:
    ```sh
 	# required env variables
 	DAGSTER_POSTGRES_PASSWORD=<ADD YOUR PASSWORD HERE>